salomalo/scratch-smarter/wp-content/plugins/wp-file-manager/readme.txt

 == Frequently asked questions ==

-= Can we make zip of any folder or file and download it ? = Yes, You can archieve any files and folders as zip then simple download it.
+= Can we make zip of any folder or file and download it ? = Yes, You can achieve any files and folders as zip then simple download it.
 Please view screenshots.

 == Support ==
 * If any problem occurs, please contact us at https://webdesi9.zendesk.com/hc/en-us